j-hive/morphfits/README.md

 which will take several minutes.
 Then, run
 ```
 poetry install
-poetry run morphfits galwrap --config-path=./examples/single_ficlo/config.yaml --regenerate-products --no-apply-sigma --no-apply-psf --no-apply-mask
+poetry run morphfits --config-path=./examples/single_ficlo/config.yaml
 ```
-and GalWrap will run over the FICLOs found in `config.yaml`.
+and MorphFITS will run GalWrap, a wrapper for GALFIT, over the FICLOs found in `config.yaml`.
 The outputs can be found at `examples/single_ficlo/galwrap_root/output`.